Build Your Own Web Server From Scratch In JavaScript

 Text is More Work & Error-Prone

 If a malicious client can trick a buggy server into emitting an header field value with CRLF in it, and the header field is the last field, then the payload body starts with the part of the field value that the attacker controls.
-Google “HTTP response splitting” to learn more.
+This is called “HTTP response splitting”.